New Jersey sales tax guide

 Sales tax nexus can linger even after a retailer ceases the activities that caused it to be “engaged in business” in the state.
 This is known as trailing nexus.
-New Jersey does not have an explicitly defined trailing nexus policy as of December 2018.
+As of December 2018, New Jersey does not have an explicitly defined trailing nexus policy.

 Fulfillment by Amazon (FBA)

 If you’re an active Amazon seller and you use Fulfillment by Amazon (FBA), you need to know where your inventory is stored and if its presence in a state will trigger nexus.
-The Avalara TrustFile FBA Inventory Report can help demystify FBA shipping and storage patterns.
+Avalara TrustFile includes an FBA inventory report to help demystify FBA shipping and storage patterns.
 FBA sellers can also download an Inventory Event Detail Report from Amazon Seller Central to identify inventory stored in New Jersey.

 If you sell taxable goods to New Jersey residents and have inventory stored in the state, you may have nexus and an obligation to collect and remit tax.
 Although marketplaces are required by law to collect and remit tax on all marketplace transactions delivered into New Jersey, marketplace sellers may be required to collect and remit tax on sales made through other channels.